2024 FALL

 9 a.m. – 4:15 p.m.

 “Innovations in Multi-Omics” programming.
-More speakers will be announced soon.
 All sessions will take place in the same room.

 From Data to Discovery: Harnessing the Power of Multi-Omics